-Editor’s note: as we discussed in Marketing Your Indie Game on a Zero-Dollar Budget, your game’s trailer is one of your most powerful marketing assets.
+Editor’s note: as we discussed in Marketing Your Indie Game on a Zero-Dollar Budget and How To Create Immersive Game Intros, your game’s trailer is one of your most powerful marketing assets.
 Whether it’s for your website’s visitors, who want to get a sense of how the game feels, or more importantly for the press, who will use it to decide whether they want to cover your game or not.
 This article will help you showcase your game in the best possible light.

 Game trailer fundamentals

 Your game trailer shows what the game is, and it has the power to drive emotion and interest before people get a chance to try out your game.
 It provides you with an arsenal of visual and audio tools to turn viewers into players.